Troopers/Backuper/README.md

 backuper
 ========

-A Symfony project created on November 5, 2015, 10:30 am.

 Deploy it on the server hosting the mysql database you want to backup.

 Then, add this kind of crontab job: